0%

 • There is one daily connection (morning) on high-speed train from Marseille to Barcelona run by Renfe (Spanish railway company).
 It also stops in Aix en Provence, Avignon, Nimes, Montpellier, Narbonne, Perpignan.

-• Usually Renfe is cheaper than SCNF, which is why it is advisable to look for the trains and book tickets from the Renfe website (sometimes they do not appear on third party search engines).
+• Usually Renfe is cheaper than SNCF, which is why it is advisable to look for the trains and book tickets from the Renfe website (sometimes they do not appear on third party search engines).
 If you are travelling from Belgium, the Netherlands, Switzerland or Germany, it is advisable to check connections separately if you want to get on a renfe train.

 • In all of the above trains you will need a reservation if you are travelling on an interrail pass.